HyunnoH/Colar/README.md

 # Colar

-Colar is Simple, but powerfull client program for auto-painting.
+Colar is Simple, but powerful client program for auto-painting.
 Colar uses [Electron](https://electronjs.org/), the framework for making cross-platform desktop app using javascript, HTML, CSS.

 # How to use